 It can be hard to know where to start when planning an itinerary in a region as big and beautiful as Provence, but we're here to help.
-For a holiday that covers multiple areas and highlights, most travelers should plan on spending at least a half a week.
+For a holiday that covers multiple areas and highlights, most travelers should plan on spending at least half a week.
 This gives you enough time to explore a few different towns and villages by train, bus, private driver, or rental car at a relaxed pace.

 What most people don't realize is that Provence actually encompasses the Cote d'Azure leaving you with numerous options as to how to spend your time.
 In four days, you can explore an inland city—like Avignon—while also visiting a few Provençal villages and seeing a bit of the Mediterranean coast.
 You could also choose to focus your itinerary on either diverse landscapes, wine and gastronomy, history (think Roman ruins, monuments, and abbeys), or glittering beach towns in the French Riviera.

-If you have less than four days, you'll have enough time to see Aix-en-Provence and Calanques National Park—while a full week will allow time to slow down, get lost, and see more towns, villages and lesser-known beaches (and everything in between).
-We've created a sample itinerary that loops around the region (depending on how many days you have), below.
+If you have less than four days, you'll have enough time to see Aix-en-Provence and Calanques National Park—while a full week will allow time to slow down, get lost, and see more towns, villages, and lesser-known beaches (and everything in between).
+We've created a sample itinerary that loops around the region (depending on how many days you have) below.

 Provence in 1 to 2 Days

-Experiencing a piece of the local atmosphere, no matter how short, is well worth it.
+Experiencing a piece of the local atmosphere, no matter how short is well worth it.
 Call it a research trip for your future adventures where you can dedicate more time here.

-A classic introduction to the region is the upscale little city of Aix-en-Provence (or simply “Aix"), located amidst smaller Provençal villages, as well as vineyards, lavender-blanketed fields, and limestone cliffs—landscapes that inspired famous paintings from artists like Cezanne and Picasso.
+A classic introduction to the region is the upscale little city of Aix-en-Provence (or simply "Aix"), located amid smaller Provençal villages, as well as vineyards, lavender-blanketed fields, and limestone cliffs—landscapes that inspired famous paintings from artists like Cezanne and Picasso.